YKapadia1/weatherapp/README.md

 # CO2509 Assignment: Weather Application

+IMPORTANT: This application will no longer work as the API key has expired.

 An android app using Flutter aimed at showing the weather and forecast of user seleted cities.

 ## Introduction